-Response: The existing habitat within the project area consists of wetlands, former agricultural lands, upland vegetation, and borders Cape Sable Seaside Sparrow critical habitat.
+Response: The existing habitat within the project area consists of the L-31 W Canal itself, a deep water habitat, as well as levees enclosing S-332D Detention Area (DA).
+The S-332 DA borders Cape Sable Seaside Sparrow critical habitat.
 The Corps determination is that protected species are not likely to be adversely affected by, and no adverse modification to critical habitat will occur from the project.
 Preconstruction surveys will be conducted to minimize any disturbance in compliance with the USFWS consultation.
-Wetland impacts within the project area are expected to be offset by the creation of wetlands within the North Detention Area due to enhancements in Contract 8, as well as the expected increase in the duration of hydroperiods due to the project within Everglades National Park.
-See the Environmental Assessment for further discussion of wetlands and cultural resources (Sections 4.5 and 4.15).
+See the Environmental Assessment for further discussion of natural and cultural resources (Sections 4.5 and 4.15).